MikeAtWest/react-checkbox-tree/README.md

 To update the code, you'll need to
 * Check out a copy of this repo via git clone https://github.com/MikeAtWest/react-checkbox-tree.git
+* git examples (to run build and creation of /examples code, which runs with BrowserSync for hot reloading while developing)
 * Make changes to the /src/js files.

-* gulp build (which will update the contents of the /lib folder)
+* Once done, then gulp build (which will update the contents of the /lib folder)

 * git add .
 * git commit -m "Comment"
 * git push